 Always indicate your intention to pass and the side you intend to pass on.
 This is where the proper use of sound signals becomes important.

 If an overtaking vessel wishes to pass a vessel on the starboard side then it should sound 1 prolonged blast (4 to 6 seconds).
 If the vessel being overtaken is in agreement, it need not respond.
-If the overtaking vessel disagrees with the intended action, it must sound 5 short (1 second) blasts -the danger signal.
+If the vessel being overtaken disagrees with the intended action, it must sound 5 short (1 second) blasts -the danger signal.

 Alternatively, if an overtaking vessel wishes to pass a vessel on the port side, then it should sound 2 prolonged blasts.
 If the vessel being overtaken is in agreement, it need not respond.
 If the overtaking vessel disagrees with the intended action, it must sound 5 short blasts – the danger signal.